-Unlocking evidence-driven advocacy: ACRES and ERI launch Evidence Gap Map initiative
+Unlocking evidence-driven advocacy: ACRES, ERI to produce Evidence Gap Map on natural resources degradation

 By Bakari Ssettumba

-The Center for Rapid Evidence Synthesis (ACRES) and Earth & Rights Initiatives Uganda (ERI) have embarked on an initiative to create an Evidence Gap Map for the forestry sector.
+The Center for Rapid Evidence Synthesis (ACRES) and Earth & Rights Initiatives Uganda (ERI) have embarked on an initiative to create an Evidence Gap Map on natural resources degradation in Uganda.
 This innovative tool aims to inform evidence-driven litigation and advocacy, driving meaningful change in environmental policy and practice.

 On July 24, 2024, a diverse advisory group convened in Kampala, comprising representatives from government environmental agencies and civil society organizations.
 This meeting marked the initiative’s kick-off, refining the research question and ensuring a thorough approach.
 The agreed-upon research question, “What are the development impacts of natural resources degradation in Low- and Middle-Income Countries (LMICs)?” will guide the evidence gap map’s development.